laravel/docs/passport.md

 #### `DELETE /oauth/personal-access-tokens/{token-id}`

-This route may be used to delete personal access tokens:
+This route may be used to revoke personal access tokens:

     axios.delete('/oauth/personal-access-tokens/' + tokenId);